Overview

 Time clocked in is calculated separate from labor hours.
 Agents do not need to be clocked in for labor to count; it should calculate based on the duration of the appointment and the hourly rate assigned to the Agent.

 If you are setting Labor costs manually on a Proposals please keep this in mind: Manually setting the Labor cost will override any automatic changes that might occur.
 Meaning, if the appointment runs longer or shorter then the Labor cost will stay as you set it.
-If you do not manually add this, it will go off what the appointment actual is.
+If you do not manually add this, it will be based off of what the appointment actual duration is.

 For the EoM report, we don't use Labor and Materials per say, but we have other things that we track, how do we calculate the margin?